 The Boys & Girls Clubs of Central New Hampshire was formed in 2015 when the Boys & Girls Clubs of Greater Concord took over operations and later merged with the Boys & Girls Club of the Lakes Region.
 The organization expanded again through a merger with Lakes Region Child Care Services in 2019, which created an early childhood division.

-The Boys & Girls Club in Concord opened its doors in 1944 as the Addison's Boys Club, in honor of Patrolman Addison Martin of the Concord Police Department.
-The original clubhouse was in St. Timothy’s Church on Highland Street and provided a safe space for local boys to hang out.
-The building itself was little more than a basketball court, but under the direction of caring staff, it became the site of many, many happy memories.
+The story begins in 1944 with the opening of the Addison Martin Boys Club in Concord.
+Named in honor of its first director, Patrolman Addison Martin of the Concord Police Department, the original clubhouse was located in St. Timothy’s Church on Highland Street.
+The building itself was little more than a basketball court, but under the direction of caring staff it became the site of many, many happy memories.

-Concord's Bradley Street Unit is now the administrative hub for the Boys & Girls Clubs of Central New Hampshire, which weekly serves over 1000 infants through teens.
-Each branch has its own unique history and origins tied to the community it serves.
-From homework assistance and community service programs to job training and free evening meals, our Clubs are giving kids resources and opportunities they need to thrive.
+Concord's Bradley Street Branch is now the administrative hub for the Boys & Girls Clubs of Central New Hampshire and Central New Hampshire Child Care Services, which weekly welcome over 1000 infants through teens.
+From homework assistance and community service programs to hands-on educational enrichment and free evening meals, our Clubs provide children and youth with the resources and opportunities they need to thrive.